gitAjjk/-ShaftlessClock-Pub/README.md

 Any (better) idea or variant, please make an issue or contact me.

 ## Easy cheat:
-- Cheap dc motor from China
+- Cheap 60 rpm motor from China
 - microcontroller driven motor

 # Faces; templates for wheels